-I am an MA/ PhD student interested, very broadly, in the ways that historical actors have used consumer goods to make cultural meaning, construct personal identities, and organize political movements in early 20th century America.
+I am a PhD student interested, very broadly, in the relationship between gender, consumption (or non-consumption), and international law.
 My interests lead me to interact with a variety of sub-fields including histories of social movements, material culture studies, feminist studies, histories of women and gender, business history, and the history of consumer culture.
-As a student of public history, I also explore the interpretation and remaking of historical objects’ meaning in present day collections and displays.
+As a student of public history, I also explore the interpretation and remaking of historical objects’ (and narratives’) meaning in present day collections, performances, and displays.

 Awards & Professional Activities: